electron/electron/docs/api/browser-window.md

 ### Instance Events

-Instances of `BrowserWindow` emit the following events:
+Objects created with `new BrowserWindow` emit the following events:

 **Note:** Some events are only available on specific operating systems and are labeled as such.